Dates of course:

 Dates of course: Sunday 3rd July - Wednesday 6th July 2022

-The UNIQ History of Art course demonstrates the breadth of images and objects that can be studied in History of Art B.A. course at the University of Oxford.
-Engaging selected works from Oxford collections—from Japanese prints and European paintings, to Buddhist sculpture, artefacts from the Pacific Northwest, and photographs—will allow you to think about different cultures, the objects they produce, what kinds of meanings they have, how they were used and how these uses have changed overtime.
-The course leads you to consider a variety of visual environments, from the ancient to the modern, and ask questions about where visual stimuli come from, and how we react to them.
+This course demonstrates the breadth of images and objects that can be studied in History of Art B.A. course at the University of Oxford.
+Engaging selected works from Oxford collections—from Japanese prints and European paintings, to Buddhist sculpture, artefacts from the Pacific Northwest, and photographs—will allow you to think about different cultures, the objects they produce, what kinds of meanings they have, how they were used and how these uses have changed over time.
+The course leads you to consider a variety of visual environments, from the ancient to the modern, and ask questions about where visual stimuli come from and how we react to them.